 In this study, the spacecraft ANS PCB bus has been investigated for possible vulnerabilities using N-norms.
 Five N-norms have been calculated in each segment of each MCTL section along the active conductor (280 segments in total).
 The used approach allows us to reveal the places where the highest values of the norms are localized.
-The considered example showed a decrease in the peak voltage at the end of the active conductor by 6.2 % and revealed local increases of signal change rate along the active conductor and decay to its end.
-However, energy excitation characteristics along the active conductor change insignificantly.
+The considered example showed a decrease in the peak voltage at the end of the active conductor by 6.2 % and revealed local increases of signal change rate along the active conductor change insignificantly.